top of page

 Growing Knowledge Demands Make Linguistic Efficiency Increasingly Relevant

 As global knowledge expands rapidly and technical terminology multiplies, linguistic efficiency becomes an increasingly important factor in learning.
 Some studies have observed rising fatigue among Western students in STEM fields due to the large volume of vocabulary required.
-Meanwhile, the proportion of Asian researchers—especially Chinese speakers—has grown significantly in U.S. scientific institutions.
+Meanwhile, the proportion of U.S.-born domestic scientific talent has fallen below 30%, while Asians—led by the Chinese community—now account for nearly 50%.

 Observers believe that in an era defined by dense scientific knowledge, the structural features of Chinese may provide certain advantages in information processing and learning speed.